There are more hostels to choose from now than there were years before. And there are several hostel websites and booking portals you can use…

 Do not miss out on the best hostels in the world, because you booked too late.

-Find here our review of the best hostel in Porto, the Passenger Hostel.
+Find here our review of The Passenger Hostel.

 12. Barter Deal:Discounts or even a free stay